Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Simply put, if a husband and wife LLC is in a non-community property state, they must form a Multi-Member LLC.
 And the LLC will be taxed as a Partnership by default.

 Alternatively, they can elect to have their LLC taxed as a Corporation.
-The two options are:
+The 2 options are:

-Said another way, a husband and wife LLC cannot be taxed as a Sole Proprietorship in non-community property states.
-And the LLC cannot be a Single-Member LLC.
+Said another way, a husband and wife LLC can’t be taxed as a Sole Proprietorship in non-community property states.
+And the LLC can’t be a Single-Member LLC.

 Matt holds a Bachelor's Degree in business from Drexel University with a concentration in business law.
 He performs extensive research and analysis to convert state laws into simple instructions anyone can follow to form their LLC - all for free!
 Read more about Matt Horwitz and LLC University.